EnvisionMindCa/OS-Agent/README.md

-# llmOS-Agent
+# OS-Agent

-`llmOS-Agent` is a modular toolkit for building autonomous AI assistants powered by [Ollama](https://ollama.com) models.
+`OS-Agent` is a modular toolkit for building autonomous AI assistants powered by [Ollama](https://ollama.com) models.
 It wraps model interactions with persistent memory, a Linux VM for tool execution and convenient session management.
 A Discord bot implementation is included.

 ## Requirements